Jaxx497/concertus/docs/themes.md

                         #   ["#ff0000", "#ffffff", "#0000ff"

 progress_speed      = 8.0   # Defaults to 6.0 if field is not supplied.
-                            # Recommended to use an even value here
+                            # Recommended to use an even value here.
+                            # 0 Will disable any scrolling, negative values will reverse direction

 [borders]   # These fields are optional, defaults shown border_display      = "all"